 An official website of the United States government

-3D Multi-Parametric Ultrasound for Early Assessment of Treatment Response among Patients Undergoing Therapy for Liver Cancer
+3D Multi-Parametric Ultrasound for Early Assessment of Treatment Response among Patients Undergoing Therapy for Abdominal or Pelvic Tumors

 Trial Status: active

-This clinical trial evaluates the usefulness of 3-dimensional (3D) multi-parametric ultrasound (MPUS) for early treatment response assessment in patients receiving treatment for liver cancer.
+This clinical trial evaluates the usefulness of 3-dimensional (3D) multi-parametric ultrasound (MPUS) for early treatment response assessment in patients receiving treatment for tumors in the abdomen or pelvis.
 There is a significant need to determine which cancer patients will respond to treatment before or shortly after initiation of therapy.
 In organs that are well visualized with ultrasound, such as the liver, repeated imaging with dynamic contrast-enhanced ultrasound is practical and could complement other advanced imaging solutions for early treatment response assessment.
 3D MPUS (a type of dynamic contrast-enhanced ultrasound) may be able to guide therapy administration and improve clinical outcomes of therapy by measuring patient response to treatment earlier.

 Inclusion Criteria

-Participant is about to undergo a new course of therapy (they receive 1st – 3rd line treatment for primary or metastatic liver cancer.
+Participant is planned to undergo a new course of cancer therapy for primary or metastatic abdominal or pelvic cancer

 Participant is age >/= 18 years.

-Participant has at least one target lesion (≥ 1cm and < 14cm).
+Participant has at least one target lesion (≥ 1 cm and < 14 cm) amenable to imaging with ultrasound

 Participant is willing to comply with protocol requirements.